lionelvoirol/deep_sky_astrophotography/README.md

 # Deep Sky Astrophotography Animation
-Repo containing a Python code and results of a project to animate deep sky photographs.
+:milky_way: Repo containing a Python code and results of a project to animate deep sky photographs.

  ![](demo_video.gif)